Hillsborough families brand David Duckenfield verdict a ‘disgrace’

 “Our city knows who is guilty.
 He can walk around now and get on with his life with a not guilty verdict.

-After the verdict was announced, Christine Burke, the daughter of Henry Burke who was killed in the tragedy, stood in the public gallery and tearfully said to the judge: “With all due respect, my lord, 96 people were found unlawfully killed to a criminal standard.
+Christine Burke, the daughter of Henry Burke who was killed in the tragedy, stood in the public gallery after the verdict was announced and tearfully said to Sir Peter: “With all due respect, my lord, 96 people were found unlawfully killed to a criminal standard.

 “I would like to know who is responsible for my father’s death because someone is.”